praetoriandigital/cub-laravel/README.md

   $user = Cub::getUserByJWT($jwt);
   ```

-  Or if the Cub JWT was passed in on the request in the Authorization request header or with a query parameter with the key of `cub_token`.
+  Or if the Cub JWT was passed in on the request in the Authorization request header OR there is a `cubUserToken` cookie on the request OR the request was made with a query parameter with the key of `cub_token`.
+(The checking happens in the described order).
   ```php
   // an instance of your application's User model
   $user = Cub::getUserByJWT();